The Winter Break period runs from the last Friday of exams through the Thursday prior to the start of the spring semester.

 - Notify family and friends of your intended whereabouts and contact information during the break.

-- Unplug all appliances, including refrigerators, microwaves, and fans.
-Don’t forget the alarm clocks and chargers.
+- Unplug all appliances, including refrigerators, microwaves, fans alarm clocks, and chargers.

 - Make sure your refrigerator is empty and defrosted prior to leaving.